edbosisto/edbosisto.github.io/README.md

-# A personal project - edbosisto.com
+# Personal website for edbosisto.com

-- Using Spectral template from html5up.com
+- Static site using Spectral template from html5up.com
-- Static website is complete apart from blog page